-This vegetarian korma recipe is absolutely loaded with veggies like zucchini, bell pepper, cauliflower, carrot and onion.
+This vegetable korma recipe is absolutely loaded with veggies like zucchini, bell pepper, cauliflower, carrot and onion.
 Everything is cooked in a flavourful curry cream sauce and there are cashews for extra flavour and texture.
 Forget takeaway and make this deliciousness at home!

 Hi friends!
 What’s up?
 So, we had quite the wind storm around here this past weekend.
 It was super windy with power outages.